-- 202.1 To summarise, a criminal history in itself may not automatically result in refusal and a current conviction for a serious crime need not stop an applicant permanently from becoming licensed.
-As the preceding paragraphs show, in most cases, an applicant would be expected to remain free from conviction for 53 to 10 years, depending on circumstances, before an application can be considered.
-However, there may be times when an application can be allowed before 3 years free from conviction have passed. - 202.2 Any person who has committed an offence and has to wait before an application is positively considered is more likely to value their licence and act accordingly. - 202.3 While it is possible that an applicant may have a number of convictions that, individually, meet the above guidelines, the overall offending history must be considered when assessing an applicant's suitability to be licensed.
+- 20.1 To summarise, a criminal history in itself may not automatically result in refusal and a current conviction for a serious crime need not stop an applicant permanently from becoming licensed.
+As the preceding paragraphs show, in most cases, an applicant would be expected to remain free from conviction for 5 to 10 years, depending on circumstances, before an application can be considered. - 20.2 Any person who has committed an offence and has to wait before an application is positively considered is more likely to value their licence and act accordingly. - 20.3 While it is possible that an applicant may have a number of convictions that, individually, meet the above guidelines, the overall offending history must be considered when assessing an applicant's suitability to be licensed.
 A series of offences over a period of time is more likely to give cause for concern than a single minor conviction.
 Some discretion can be given if a single offence is declared with relevant information to explain the circumstances, but the prime concern is the protection of the public.